AlekseiZhynguel/AlekseiZhynguel/README.md

 ---

-### Hi there I'm a Software Engineer 👋
+### Hi there I'm working as a Senior Software Engineer 👋

-- 🔭 I’m currently working on a bank application that uses event driven architecture.
-My plan is to integrate smart contracts and cryptocurrencies to it.
+- 🔭 I’m currently working on a bank application that uses event-driven architecture.
+My intention is to incorporate smart contracts and cryptocurrencies into it.
 - 🌱 I’m currently learning Golang and Solidity.